verhulsta/logquad5q0/README.md

 - The predicted value of q(5y).
 - The predicted value of k.
 - A data frame with predicted values of q(x) and nMx.
+- The predicted value of 1a0, 4a1, and 5a0.

 Different age intervals are provived for the values of q(x), i.e. the cumulative probabilities of dying between 0 and age x, and for the